The Gluing Property: Improving the upper bound for the omega -gluing property

 In this section we would like to improve the large cardinal hypothesis employed in Theorem~\ref{omegagluingnonoptimal}.
-In particular we prove the following result: \begin{theorem*} It is consistent, relative to the existence of a measurable with Mitchell's order $\omega_1$, that there is a cardinal $\kappa$ with the $\omega$-gluing property. \end{theorem*} Our final verification of the $\omega$-gluing property will follow the steps of \S\ref{section:consistent-omega-gluing}.
-However, we will need to implement some non-trivial modifications to the above argument in order to have a better control upon the $\kappa$-complete ultrafilters that will appear in the intermediate models of the final generic extension (see Lemma~\ref{lemma:representing-ultrafilters} and Theorem~\ref{MainTheorem}).
-To be able to identify these $\kappa$-complete ultrafilters we will rely on the assumption that $``\rm{V}=\mathcal{K}$'' and suppose that there is no inner model of $\exists \alpha, \, o(\alpha)=\alpha^{++}$.
+In particular we prove the following result: \begin{theorem*} It is consistent, relative to the existence of a measurable with Mitchell's order $\omega_1$, that there is a cardinal $\kappa$ with the $\omega$-gluing property. \end{theorem*} Our final verification of the $\omega$-gluing property will follow the steps of the argument in Theorem~\ref{omegagluingnonoptimal}.
+However, we will need to implement some few non-trivial modifications to have a better control upon the $\kappa$-complete ultrafilters that will appear in the intermediate models of the final generic extension (see the proof of Theorem~\ref{MainTheorem}).
+To be able to identify these $\kappa$-complete ultrafilters we will rely on the following blanket assumption:\footnote{Since we are assuming $V=\mathcal{K}$ we are in a situation where GCH holds (see page~\pageref{GCHinK}).}

 On one hand, the first of these assumptions (yet natural) is probably unnecessary, as demonstrated by Gitik and Kaplan in \cite{GitikKaplan-nonstationary2022}.
-On the other hand, our second demand will ensure, by a result of Mitchell \cite{MitIter}, (which was extended by Schindler \cite{Schi}), that every iteration of ultrapowers is normal and that it uses only normal measures.
+On the other hand, our second demand will enable us to appeal to \emph{Mitchell's Core Model theorem} (Theorem~\ref{CoreModelTheorem}) and exploit all the power of $\mathcal{K}$.
+In particular, we shall use this assumption to ensure that every (non-trivial) elementary embedding $j\colon \mathcal{K}\rightarrow M$ (with $M$ a transitive class) is a normal iteration using normal measures in $\mathcal{K}$ and to say that the GCH holds in our model.